 Gwyneth Paltrow ski lawsuit: When two skiers collide, who is at fault?

-Oscar-winning actress turned businesswoman Gwyneth Paltrow appeared in court this week in a civil trial over a 2016 collision with another skier at Deer Valley resort in Park City, Utah.
+Oscar-winning actress turned businesswoman Gwyneth Paltrow is appearing in court this week in a civil trial over a 2016 collision with another skier at Deer Valley resort in Park City, Utah.
 The lawsuit raises questions about who is liable when one skier hits another on the slopes.

+In court arguments, lawyers for Paltrow and plaintiff Terry Sanderson each painted their clients as conservative skiers who were stunned when the other party crashed into them from above.
+Sanderson's lawyer described Paltrow as wealthy and out of touch, while Paltrow's attorney cast doubt on Sanderson's memory, noting his age of 76 and prior brain injuries.

-Her location on the mountain in relation to plaintiff Terry Sanderson could determine whether or not she'll be ordered to pay him as much as millions in damages.
+But it's Paltrow's location on the mountain in relation to Sanderson that will likely determine whether or not she'll be ordered to pay him as much as millions in damages, attorneys say.

-In 2019, the Deer Valley guest sued Paltrow, claiming she was skiing recklessly and crashed into him from above, causing serious, permanent injuries and emotional distress.
+The Deer Valley guest sued Paltrow in 2019, claiming she was skiing recklessly and crashed into him from above, causing serious, permanent injuries and emotional distress.
 Paltrow later countersued, claiming it was Sanderson who hit her from behind.

 Paltrow, who founded wellness and lifestyle brand GOOP, has alleged — and some legal experts speculate — that Sanderson sued her in an attempt to exploit her fame and wealth.